luizbgomide/sovereign/combat.md

 Alice has <strong id="full cover">full cover</strong> from Bob if Bob has line of sight, but does not have line of sight to *any* of the corners of Alice's cube.
 This is usually the case when shooting through windows or [arrow slits](https://en.wikipedia.org/wiki/Arrowslit).

-## Combat Sequence

-Each participating side rolls `1d8`, with the player's side adding the highest DEX from among the Party.
-Starting with the side with the highest roll, each member of that side takes all of their actions in whatever order they'd like.
-Once every member of a side has acted, the next highest side repeats the process.
-This repeats until all sides have acted, and then begins from the top in the same order.
-Initiative is not re-rolled.

-The Party wins ties.

 ## Surprise

 If a group is caught entirely unaware they may suffer surprise, granting their enemies a full free round of action before initiative is rolled.
 Surprise is *almost always* the result of an ambush (though, the GM can rule that the [Core Gameplay Loop](/rules#core-gameplay-loop) results in Surprise) or [Hard Entry](/rules#hard-entry).